Immanuelolivia1/homomorphic_encryption_starknet/README.md

 ## Inspiration
 ---
-Stash is a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet.
+The inspiration behind this project is to deliver a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet.
 Below is a detailed description of the flow:

 ## DApp Flow:
 ---